hyperledger/fabric-private-chaincode/README.md

 ``SGX_SSL`` variables are set correctly in your env.
 In particular, the makefiles are configured with meaningful defaults for variables like ``SGX_SDK``, ``SGX_ARCH``, ``SGX_MODE``, ``SGX_BUILD`` or ``SGX_SSL``.
+Notice: by default the project builds in hardware-mode SGX, ``SGX_MODE=HW``, and users can explicitly opt for building in simulation-mode SGX, ``SGX_MODE=SIM``.
-However, if you have non-standard values for install location or would like build with debug and/or simulator mode, you can override the default values by defining a corresponding environment variable, e.g., `export SGX_MODE=SIM SGX_BUILD=DEBUG SGX_SSL=/my/sgx/ssl/install/`.
+In order to set non-default values for install location, or for building in simulation-mode SGX, you can override the default values by defining the corresponding environment variable, e.g., `export SGX_MODE=SIM SGX_BUILD=DEBUG SGX_SSL=/my/sgx/ssl/install/`.

 ## Working from behind a proxy